-- · An inclusive and healthy community
+- An inclusive and healthy community

-- · A prosperous and vibrant city
+- A prosperous and vibrant city

 - Our natural environment

 - Our built environment

 - Leadership and governance

-The plan also includes community objectives in each

-key priority area and a list of strategies to achieve those objectives.
+We then developed community objectives in each key priority area and a list of strategies to achieve those objectives.

-We also include how we will measure success.
+We have also included how we will measure success.